-Many American high school students agree that the beauty of college campuses plays a large role in deciding where to attend.
-Admissions experts say that visiting a campus is one of the core factors that influence students to choose a school.
+Many American prospective students agree that the beauty of college campuses in America plays a large role in deciding where to attend.
+Admissions experts say that visiting a campus is one of the core factors that influence prospective students to choose a school.

 The main buildings of a college campus hold a great deal of history and culture.
-They’re where countless alumni before you have learned, studied, and socialized.
-And, the beauty and charm of a college campus quad offers familiarity long after you’ve graduated.
+They’re where countless alumni have learned, studied, and socialized.
+And, the beauty and charm of a college campus quad offers familiarity long after graduation.

 Top 50 Most Beautiful Quads on College Campuses

 If you’re keen on choosing an incredible college setting, you’re in the right place.
-Below are 50 of the most beautiful college campuses in the United States.
+Below are 50 of the prettiest college campuses in the United States.

 50. University of Michigan

 The University of Michigan in Ann Arbor has four main areas: the north, central, south, and medical campuses.
-On the central campus, students will love Michigan Union — a beautiful college campus building covered in ivy.
+On the central campus, students will love Michigan Union.
+It is a beautiful college campus building covered in ivy.

-All buildings at the University of Michigan boast this classic look, and even though the campuses are divided, they’re laid out with a conscious design effort and a host of green spaces to encourage interaction and sharing of ideas.
+All buildings at the University of Michigan boast this classic look.
+Even though the campuses are divided, they’re laid out with a conscious design effort and a host of green spaces to encourage interaction and sharing of ideas.

 The University of Michigan is less than an hour’s drive from the shores of Lake Michigan, where countless students have sought refuge on the weekends in fall and spring.